uswds/uswds/README.md

 #### JavaScript
 `require('uswds')` will load all of the U.S. Web Design Standards’ JavaScript onto the page.
 Add this line to whatever initializer you use to load JavaScript into your application.

+#### Templates
+Templates are a way to include customizable HTML for your project.
+You can either use the pre-compiled version of the templates (`src/templates`) or the compiled version (`dist/html`).
+Both are part of the Standards `npm` package and what you use depends on whether or not your project uses dynamic templating (e.g. Jinja, Nunjucks).
+To see an example of how to compile these files, check out our [html gulp task](https://github.com/18F/web-design-standards/blob/develop/config/gulp/html.js).

+You can find our basic HTML files by [downloading the latest package](https://github.com/18F/web-design-standards/releases/download/v1.0.0/uswds-1.0.0.zip) and looking inside of the `html` folder.

 ### Use another framework or package manager